- Harry Bader, Acting Executive Director, U.S. Global Development Lab, USAID

-Jackson received a Master of Business Administration from the University of Edinburgh School of International Business.
-He also holds an honorary doctorate of humane letters from the University of Puget Sound, where he received a Bachelor of Arts in history.
+Jackson received an MBA from the University of Edinburgh School of International Business.
+He also holds an honorary Doctorate of Humane Letters from the University of Puget Sound, where he received a B.A. in history.
 He lives in Washington, D.C.

-John Kelly, Senior Vice President, Global Public Affairs & Social Impact
+Senior Vice President, Global Public Affairs & Social Impact, Starbucks

-Before he came to Starbucks in 2013, John worked at Microsoft where he led global policy, regulatory, citizenship and political initiatives over 15 years.
+Before he came to Starbucks in 2013, Kelly worked at Microsoft where he led global policy, regulatory, citizenship, and political initiatives over 15 years.
 He worked in Europe as the leader of Corporate Affairs for Europe, Middle East and Africa, driving Microsoft’s public policy and corporate responsibility strategies for that region.
-Prior to joining Microsoft, John worked for nearly a decade in Washington, D.C. in a variety of legal and public policy roles in government.
+Prior to joining Microsoft, Kelly worked for nearly a decade in Washington, D.C. in a variety of legal and public policy roles in government.

-John graduated from Stanford University with a B.A. in political science in 1988.
+Kelly graduated from Stanford University with a B.A. in political science in 1988.
 He earned his law degree from the Washington College of Law in 1993 and is a member of the Washington State Bar.
-John sits on the boards of the National Points of Light Foundation, the Nature Conservancy Business Council and the Starbucks Foundation.
+Kelly sits on the boards of the National Points of Light Foundation, the Nature Conservancy Business Council, and the Starbucks Foundation.